 The Master of Science in Project Management is designed for current professionals familiar with the project environment.
-The proposed curriculum is based upon the offerings from current professionally accredited project management programs and established professional guidelines while maintaining the people-centered leadership approach applied by all School of Business and Technology graduate programs.
+The proposed curriculum is based upon the offerings from current professionally accredited project management programs and established professional guidelines while maintaining the people-centered leadership approach applied by all Stender School of Business and Technology graduate programs.

-The School of Business and Technology follows a mission statement where leaders are developed to embody the values of the school and demonstrate ethical decision making, social responsibility, global awareness, and professional excellence.
-The Master of Science in Project Management graduate program seeks to prepare students for a practice in project management and develop students as leaders in a manner that fulfills the school's mission.
+The Stender School of Business and Technology follows a mission statement where leaders are developed to embody the values of the school and demonstrate ethical decision making, social responsibility, global awareness, and professional excellence.
+The Master of Science in Project Management graduate program seeks to prepare students for a career in project management and develop students as leaders in a manner that fulfills the school's mission.

 Upon completion of the Project Management program at The College of St. Scholastica, the graduate will be able to: